Frequently Asked Questions

 33. Should my Primary school help my child prepare for the VR Test?

 Unlike Mathematics, Verbal Reasoning is not part of the Key Stage 2 National Curriculum which is taught by all state primary schools.
 The Headteachers and staff of primary schools have no obligation or reason to adapt the primary curriculum to accommodate preparation for the Consortium’s tests.
 Indeed they are prevented from doing so by the need to remain impartial in the secondary transfer process.
-It is wrong therefore to expect primary teachers to coach children to do Verbal Reasoning tests or to devote any school time to practicing them.
+It is wrong therefore to expect primary teachers to coach children to do Verbal Reasoning tests or to devote any school time to practising them.
 Preparation for the Verbal Reasoning test can be done perfectly adequately at home using comparable tests that are easily obtainable together with a broad range of age-related reading material; this is the parent’s responsibility, not that of the primary school.
 The Mathematics test is based on Key Stage 2 Maths, which the children are studying in their primary schools.

 Any requests to primary schools to become involved in disputes with test centres on behalf of parents of pupils of their school will also be declined as this directly conflicts with the need of all primary schools to remain impartial in the secondary transfer process.